vegandevs/cepreader/README.md

 still written in these formats.
 The **cepreader** package provides function `readCEP()` to read these data files into **R** as `data.frame` or a sparse **Matrix**.
-The function does not handle all possible CEP formats, but it handles ``transposed condensed'' format which was the most popular one plus some other popular formats.
+The function does not handle all possible CEP formats, but it handles transposed condensedformat which was the most popular one plus some other popular formats.

 ## Why a Package?